jdc-cunningham/not-quite-an-ant-robot/README.md

 ![current build side](./side-view--slow-gait.gif)

 It has a middle servo pretty much for balance, when it moves forward the middle servo lifts up the middle legs.
-Anyway with this design as a result I can't do the tripod-gait, I have some kind of wave gait going on.
+Anyway with this design as a result I can't do the full tripod-gait, I have some type of modified trypod gait going on.
+Initially I had a wave-type gait going, where one leg moved at a time but I think that's too slow.
 It is nuts how much current all the servos pull.
 I had to use a 2A wall power supply and hardly any of my batteries would work(too heavy/not enough current).

 ![current build back view](./initial-walking--back-view.gif)